20 Ways to Make Your Wedding More Sustainable

 2 - Donate your leftover florals to a senior living home

-This requires a little pre-planning - a great task for a bridesmaid!
-Call a local senior living home and inquire if you may bring your wedding flowers there the day after the wedding.
-You may need to supply extra boxes for packing up for your flowers, and assign someone to take them home, then drop them off the next day!
-The beautiful arrangements will brighten the seniors’ day!
+No matter where your wedding day floral arrangements come from, you have the opportunity to donate those gorgeous pieces to enjoy a longer life!
+While there are many organizations that work to give wedding flowers a longer life than just one night’s celebration, this does require a little pre-planning.
+First, try to connect with a local organization that will collect your flowers and deliver them to a secondary location like a retirement home.
+If no organization is available in your area, you can also call a local senior living home and inquire if you may bring your wedding flowers there the day after the wedding.
+You may need to supply extra boxes for packing up for your flowers, and assign someone to transport them out of your wedding venue following the reception before dropping them off the next day!
+The beautiful floral arrangements from your wedding will brighten the seniors’ day and you can rest easy knowing the investment of funds and efforts outlasted your wedding reception!
 Here are some great picks for packing up and transporting flowers.

 Pro-tip: not able to arrange this?
 Try donating any leftover florals to the staff at your venue - do not forget the staff in the kitchen and valet in the parking lot!

-3 - Upcycle your decorations by selling them to another bride after your wedding
+3 - Shop second hand and up-cycle your decorations by selling them to another couple after your wedding

 Pro-tip: list your items for sale before your wedding, and arrange for the buyer to come pick the items up at the end of the reception!

-5 - Skip paper invites and send evites
+5 - Skip paper wedding Save the Dates or Wedding Invitations and send e-vites

 7 - Opt for compostable plates, napkins, and cups